luckydye/vite-plugin-wrap-worker/README.md

 > Use workers without thinking about using workers.

-Using Workers is not easy enough.
-This vite plugin makes it as easy, as just importing your module you want to run off thread and it just works.
-(On the condition the file has a '.worker.ts' extension.)

 ## How

-It transform your importetd file to wrap around a [Comlink](https://github.com/GoogleChromeLabs/comlink) Proxy, without braking any types.
+It transforms your importetd file with an *.worker.* extension to wrap around a [Comlink](https://github.com/GoogleChromeLabs/comlink) Proxy, without braking any types.

 ## Example